uilab-kaist/cs475-mlnlp-fall-2023/project.md

 ## Instruction
 **Choose a paper with the following criteria.**
 - Please refer to the [paper list]() and pick a paper.
+It's first-come-first-served based.
 - Otherwise, you can choose your own paper.
-  - Recent paper published in 2020 to 2023
+  - Recent paper published from 2020 to 2023
   - Technical paper that includes a machine learning model and a medium- to large-sized dataset
   - NLP paper from ACL, EMNLP, NAACL, TACL, NeurIPS, ICML, and ICLR
 - If your paper deviates from the above criteria, or if your project is not based on a replication of a previous paper, please email the teaching staff.